-A student may use at most one project / seminar type course to meet the requirements of a minor.
-At most 2 courses (and at most 6 units) may be met by mandatory courses of the student's degree i.e. major (or degrees i.e. majors).
-No course may be used to meet the requirements of two different minors nor may a course be used to the meet the requirements of two majors and a minor.
+- At most 2 courses (and at most 6 units) out of the above requirement (of 5 courses and 15 units) may be met by mandatory courses of the student's degree i.e. major (or degrees i.e. majors): i.e. from the general institutional requirement (excluding Humanities requirement) or the (Major) discipline Core(s). - There is no restriction of overlap requirement on electives (i.e. discipline elective or open elective or humanities elective). - No course may be used to meet the requirements of two different minors nor may a course be used to the meet the requirements of two majors and a minor.